ES-TUDelft/affectbutton-qualtrics/README.md

 ---

-## III.
-Adding the AffectButton to an existing survey
+## IV.
+Integrating the AffectButton into an existing survey

 This option requires modifying your survey's header scripts and CSS (to match the AffectButton template), which we will not cover here.
 You can contact us for more details.

 ---

-## VI.
-Citation
+## V. Citation

 Please cite Broekens et al. when you use the AffectButton in your studies: